-To sign up or for more information, email Georgina Garcia
+To sign up or for more information, email Rachel Montana

 In 2016, Rabbi Beth Singer and congregant Malcolm Gissen collaborated with leaders within the African American community in San Francisco to create the SF Black-Jewish Unity Group.
 Since then, the two communities have been working together to fight injustice and bring about change.
 All are welcome to join the group.
 As of now, the Unity Group will not hold in-person meetings.
-Monthly meetings have moved to ZOOM every second Thursday of the month from, 6pm – 7:15 pm.
+Monthly meetings have moved to ZOOM every second Thursday of the month from, 6:00 pm – 7:15 pm.

 Year-round Collection Bins